 I’ve also learned that when I take a break from an eating free-for-all and strictly limit food choices – I revert to desiring the same eating patterns I had as a child.
 I’ve been craving carrots.
 Raw Carrots of all things.
 When I was a child, I was notorious for eating an entire 5# bag of carrots in just a couple days – and mom was always upset because she’d need them and I ate them all!
 Although I was already eating a very healthy (paleo/gaps) style diet before officially beginning my Gaps Diet – I don’t crave any bad foods, just REAL FOOD.
 Healthy food that I’m just not able to eat right now.

 Falling off the GAPS Wagon

 This morning I nearly fell off the wagon.
 I came dangerously close.
 Too close for my comfort.
 I’m at the stage in the GAPS diet where I need to try having eggs, specifically just egg yokes.
 I’ve had a little egg yoke over the weekend and had no obvious reaction.
-I’ve avoided eggs for the past year and I’m so eager to have them again in my diet (and really we have a backyard full of chickens laying us some of the healthiest eggs money can buy – and I don’t get to eat them!)
+I’ve avoided eggs for the past year while I was trying the low carb diet during pregnancy.
+I’m so eager to have them again in my diet (and really we have a backyard full of chickens laying us some of the healthiest eggs money can buy – and I don’t get to eat them!)
 But I didn’t just WANT a scrambled egg today, I wanted a scrambled egg and bacon.
 I went so far as to getting out the bacon to thaw .. skillet was on the stove… and I was just about to crack open a few fresh eggs…..
 BUT I luckily talked myself out of it.
 No eggs, No Bacon.
 I will have my broth and kraut juice instead.
 I will stick with the plan and have a little egg yoke in my broth later today.